oxinabox/oxinabox.github.io/_posts/2020-04-13-Julia-Antipatterns.md

 This shows up in packages defining APIs that others should implement.
 Where one wants to declare and document functions that implementors of the API should overload.
-In this antipattern, one declares an abstract type, and a function that takes that abstract type as an argument.
+In this antipattern, one declares an abstract type, and a function that takes that abstract type as an argument (usually the first argument).
-Usually, as the the first abstract following something like fashion from Python etc, as taking the object as the first argument.
-This function would throw an error saying that the function was not implemented for this type.
+The function declared just throws an error saying that the function was not implemented for this type.

 The logic being if someone only implements half the API, the user would get this "Helpful" error message.